 After transforming our examples, we can declare the following for the plugin properties:

 And for the maven-compiler-plugin starting from the 3.6 version, this is what we can write:

 <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-compiler-plugin</artifactId> <version>3.8.0</version> <configuration> <release>7</release> </configuration> </plugin>

-As we notice, we can add the Java version in a new <release> attribute.
+Notice that we can add the Java version in a new <release> attribute.
 In this example, we compile our application for Java 7.

-Even more, we don't need a JDK 7 installed in our machine.
+What's more, we don't need a JDK 7 installed in our machine.
 Java 9 already contains all the information for linking the new language features with JDK 7.

 3. Spring Boot Specification